Older Honda Theft Prevention

 Drive a Car with a Manual Transmission

 Many of these Hondas came with manual transmissions, which certainly does narrow down the amount of people who can drive the car.
-However, since manual transmission were fairly common on these cars, its likely that a thief targeting them will know how to drive one, so please don’t rely on this a s your anti-theft plan.
+However, since manual transmission were fairly common on these cars, its likely that a thief targeting them will know how to drive one, so please don’t rely on this as your anti-theft plan.

 Removing a Fuse or Relay